Culinary Alphabet: Today in my culinary trawl through the alphabet we have the Letter E.

 - Black Pepper to taste

-Heat the oil over a medium heat in a large pan.
+Heat the oil over medium heat in a large pan.
 Add tomatoes and salt, cover and cook until soft about 4-6 minutes.
 Stir occasionally to prevent sticking or burning.

 Add fish sauce and chilies….I would add I tbsp of fish sauce and taste and adjust seasoning before serving.